nkatzz/ILED/README.md

 #### Activity Recognition (CAVIAR)

 See [this link](http://homepages.inf.ed.ac.uk/rbf/CAVIARDATA1/) for information on the CAVIAR dataset.
 You can also find more information on the dataset itself and the way it has been used for learning with ``ILED`` in [ILED's technical report](http://arxiv.org/pdf/1402.5988v2.pdf).
 You can download data plus instructions on how to perform learning with ``ILED`` from [this link](http://users.iit.demokritos.gr/~nkatz/ILED-data/CAVIAR.tar.gz).

+## Related Software

+* [RTEC](https://github.com/aartikis/RTEC): Run-Time Event Calculus.
+RTEC is an extension of the Event Calculus.
+It is a highly-scalable logic programming language for representing and reasoning about events and their effects.

+* [LoMRF](https://github.com/anskarl/LoMRF): Logical Markov Random Fields: LoMRF is a library for Markov Logic Networks that supports Event Calculus reasoning under uncertainty.